isovector/certainty-by-construction/src/book/3-proofs.lagda.md

       where open ≡-Reasoning
 ```

-We are now ready to prove `*-comm`, one of our major results in this chapter.
+We are now ready to prove `def:*-comm`, one of our major results in this chapter.

 Exercise